For Harvard graduate students only.

 Who Is Eligible

 Students in doctoral or similarly advanced degree programs at any of Harvard's academic departments or professional schools may apply.
 Accepted students will have finished their course work, completed general exams, and have a focus relating to the core interests of the Weatherhead Center.
 These interests are broadly defined to encompass research on international, transnational, global, and comparative national issues and may address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.
-Preference is given to those applicants whose work is related to current research projects at the Weatherhead Center.
+Preference is given to those applicants whose work is related to current research projects at the Center.
 Most Graduate Student Associates are G4 and above, though some G3s are accepted if they have a fairly well-defined dissertation topic.
-Applicants should state why they are interested in joining the GSA program in their proposals.
+Applicants should state in their proposals why they are interested in joining the GSA program.

 Graduate Student Associates must be in residence at Harvard (except for short-term travel) and are expected to participate regularly in the program's Friday seminars and other activities, including support of the Undergraduate Associates of the Center.
 They may apply to renew their affiliation for up to three years.